-My name is Barbara Techel and I gently guide women to creatively tap into their intuition to connect with their True Self and live a more meaningful life.
+My name is Barbara Techel and I guide women to pause often, listen deeply, and capture what matters most.
+I do this by encouraging women to tap into their intuition through creativity, nature, animals & ancient wisdom teachings and connect with their true essence to live a more meaningful life.

 My workshops include: